leoproject/Course-DataScience/README.md

 > "The whole is greater than the sum of its parts"
 > **Aristotle**

-8. **Lesson 8** - This Chapter about Combination Data with Pandas, I began to read the slides only this lesson...
+8. **Lesson 8** - This Chapter about Combination Data with Pandas.
+Interessent chapter !!!
+> "Gentlemen, might I remind you, my odds of success  dramatically improve with each attempt"
->
+> **John Nash**

+9. **Lesson 9** - This Chapter about Transforming Data with Pandas, I am studying it now....
 >